 One pair of trousers - five looks

 I rarely wear trousers so needless to say this was one of the items I’ve struggled with most.
-I asked Anna to show me some different ways of putting an outfit together with these trousers.
+I asked Anna, the personal stylist, to show me some different ways of putting an outfit together with these trousers.
 Some of the combinations were really unexpected: like paring a silver sweater with a gold necklace.
 I thought it was “not done” but the warm tint of the gold really worked better for my complexion than the silver.
 (The second photo from the left).

 Print on print & dress on dress

 I really love this 70’s vintage dress.
 It was fun to see the combinations Anna created for this dress.
 The dress on it’s own is very busy so I would never think of combining another print with it (the scarf on the right photo), but somehow it works.
 Anna also showed me how I can layer dress on dress to create an unexpected combo.
 This was totally new to me.
 These two looks have definitely made me see my wardrobe differently and want to experiment even more.